yutashx/mcp-server-qdrant/README.md

 ## Overview

-A basic Model Context Protocol server for keeping and retrieving memories in the Qdrant vector search engine.
+An official Model Context Protocol server for keeping and retrieving memories in the Qdrant vector search engine.
 It acts as a semantic memory layer on top of the Qdrant database.

 ## Components